Libraries in China

+Libraries in China have existed since the Shang dynasty (16th to 11th centuries B.C.).
+Since early in China's history, scholars have kept extensive private libraries, and imperial dynasties have constructed archives to house literary treasures and official records.
+The first modern libraries in China appeared in the late 19th century, and grew slowly and sporadically until encouraged through a combination of acts and government funding in the 20th century after the founding of the People's Republic of China.
+Notable libraries in China today include the National Library of China, the Shanghai Municipal Library, and Peking University Library.

+History

+Imperial China

-The first libraries in China came into being during the time of the Shang dynasty (the sixteenth to eleventh centuries B.C.) as intellectuals known as the Shi (historians) and Wu (diviners) emerged from manual labor to special occupations for the creation and spread of culture.
-Among the documents that these occupations managed were "the country's statute books, genealogies of imperial kinsmen, issued notices and orders, and recorded important events and natural phenomena.
-For future verification and reference, they built storehouses to keep records in different media.
-To meet the needs of more and more complicated affairs and to ensure easy use, they began to collect and sort out those records according to chronological order and category.
-Thus, the earliest library in China came into being.
-The numerous kinds of media loaded with information and knowledge emerged in human society, resulting in the concepts of preservation and collection.
+The first libraries in China came into being during the time of the Shang dynasty (the sixteenth to eleventh centuries B.C.).
+Intellectuals known as the Shi (historians) and Wu (diviners) emerged as specialised occupations dedicated to the creation and spread of culture.
+Among the documents that these occupations managed were "the country's statute books, genealogies of imperial kinsmen, issued notices and orders, and recorded important events and natural phenomena."
+Storehouses were constructed to preserve the different types of document, and these were increasingly organised according to data and type.
+With this the first libraries in China came into existence.
+The variety of the media collected and the richness of the information they contained soon resulted "in the concepts of preservation and collection.
 Accordingly, the earliest libraries and archives were the result of conscious collection, process, coalition, and utilization."

 Early in the history of China, scholars had extensive private libraries, and all of the imperial dynasties constructed libraries and archives to house literary treasures and official records.
-These early private libraries acted more as book repositories than libraries.
-The actions of book repositories were often limited to basic functions such as collecting, preserving, and compiling books.
-There were four major types of book repositories in the Qing Dynasty (1636 AD–1911 AD): Government, private, academy (shuyuan), and temple book repositories.
+These early private libraries acted more as book repositories than libraries: basic functions were limited to collecting, preserving, and compiling books, without a notion of lending.
+There were four major types of book repositories in the Qing dynasty (1644 AD–1912 AD): Government, private, academy (shuyuan), and temple book repositories.
 The first modern libraries, however, did not appear in China until the late nineteenth century; even then, library service grew slowly and sporadically.
 In 1949 there were only fifty-five public libraries at the county level and above, most concentrated in major coastal commercial centers.